Zilog Z8000

 The Zilog Z8000 is a 16-bit microprocessor architecture designed by Zilog and introduced in early 1979.
 Two chips were initially released, differing only in the width of the address bus; the Z8001 had a 23-bit bus while the Z8002 had a 16-bit bus.

 Bernard Peuto designed the architecture, while Masatoshi Shima did the logic and physical implementation, assisted by a small group.
 In contrast to most designs of the era, the Z8000 does not use microcode, which allowed it to be implemented in only 17,500 transistors.
 The Z8000 is not Z80-compatible, but includes a number of design elements from it, such as combining two registers into one with twice the number of bits.
 The Z8000 expanded on the Z80 by allowing two 16-bit registers to operate as a 32-bit register, or four to operate as a 64-bit register.

 Although it saw some use in the early 1980s, it was never as popular as the Z80.
-It was released after the 16-bit 8086 (April 1978) and the same time as the less-expensive 8088, and only months before the 68000 (September 1979) with a 32-bit instruction set architecture and which is roughly twice as fast.
+It was released after the 16-bit 8086 (April 1978) and at the same time as the less-expensive 8088, and only months before the 68000 (September 1979) with a 32-bit instruction set architecture, which is roughly twice as fast.
 The Z80000 was a 32-bit follow-on design that made it to a test sampling phase in 1986 without ever being released commercially.